The Kentucky Fried Movie: Home media

 On July 2, 2013, Shout!
 Factory released the film on Blu-ray in a 1.85:1 aspect widescreen transfer.
-This version includes the original theatrical trailer, Arrow DVD release filmmaker commentary, and Zucker Bros. interview.
+This version includes the original theatrical trailer, Arrow DVD release filmmaker commentary and Zucker Bros. interview.

+Reception

 Critical response

 On Rotten Tomatoes, the film has a score of 83%, based on reviews from 35 critics.
-The site's critical consensus reads: "The now obscure pop culture references and spoofed commercials add to Kentucky Fried Movies [sic] anarchic, anything-goes spirit and wit."
+The site's critical consensus reads: "The now obscure pop culture references and spoofed commercials add to Kentucky Fried Movies[sic] anarchic, anything-goes spirit and wit."
 On Metacritic it has a score of 61% based on reviews from 10 critics, indicating "generally favorable reviews".

 At the time, Variety described the film as having "excellent production values and some genuine wit" but also noted that the film was juvenile and tasteless.
 Lawrence Van Gelder of The New York Times wrote, "Lots of people will probably like The Kentucky Fried Movie, just as they like Kentucky Fried Chicken and McDonald's hamburgers.
 But popularity is still no reason for deifying mediocrity."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and wrote that the best moments were "one-joke gags; its writers can't sustain their humor for longer pieces.
 So, what you're left with is a half-dozen decent gags, one overlong karate flick, and a few shots of bare breasts thrown in to titillate teenage boys."
 Gary Arnold of The Washington Post called it "a diverting hit-and-miss satirical anthology."
-Kevin Thomas of the Los Angeles Times wrote, "As is inevitable in such undertakings there are some sophomoric moments, but on the whole 'Kentucky Fried Movie' is, amazingly enough, almost continually funny in its ribald way."
+Kevin Thomas of the Los Angeles Times wrote, "As is inevitable in such undertakings there are some sophomoric moments, but on the whole Kentucky Fried Movie is, amazingly enough, almost continually funny in its ribald way."

 Writing three decades later in 2008, Ian Nathan of Empire magazine calls the film "occasionally funny"... "in a scattershot and puerile way", and he concludes the film is "smart and satirical, but very dated".
 J. C. Maçek III of PopMatters wrote, "The Kentucky Fried Movie is, however, profane, experimental, violent, silly, hilarious, and occasionally quite sexually explicit (all of which surely helped its success over the years)."

 The film ranks number 87 on Bravo's 100 Funniest Movies list.

+Legacy

+John Landis was recommended to direct National Lampoon's Animal House in 1978 based on his work with The Kentucky Fried Movie.

+The film also launched the careers of David Zucker, Jim Abrahams and Jerry Zucker, who subsequently wrote and directed Airplane!, Top Secret! and the Police Squad! television series and its film spin-offs, The Naked Gun films.